kkibria/slideshow-dist/md/chindex.md

 ## Simple and quick
 Build your slides with a text file using any text editor you have.

+Save your content as plain text, SlideShow will do the rest.
+Watch your slide getting updated live in the browser, instantly.
+No need to hit the refresh button.

+Change the aspect ratio?
+Again SlideShow will update as soon as you save, instantly.
+SildeShow will tirelessly monitor your file!

 Single column?
-Two column?
+Two columns?
 No problem.

 > Did you notice how we are using a progressive subheading layout in this slide?
 > Heading to the left, content to the right.
 It's all automated.
+No need to
+> create all these progressive slides separately and repeat the work.

 ## Adaptive
 The slides are rendered with correct font size automatically to prevent contents from being clipped.